Online Casino Disputes/Problems & How to Solve Them

 How to solve this issue

-If this was a casual mistake because you wanted a fresh account, the casino may let you keep one of your accounts as long as this was the first offence.
+If this was a casual mistake because you wanted a fresh account, the casino may let you keep one of your accounts as long as this was the first offense.

 Disconnected and My Balance Not Updated